 I will become the ruler of the earth using the powerful prophecies made in the bible code.

-In contemporary western mass culture apocalyptic belief is acquiring more interest.
+Bible codes and Flat Earth have recently become trendy subjects.
+In contemporary Western mass-culture apocalyptic belief is acquiring more interest.
 We are living during one of those moments of breakthrough, when curiosity in prophecies about the ultimate destiny of the earth and humanity spills out beyond just the ranks of the believers and becomes a broader phenomenon.
 Times are coming, when people who had never paid much attention to prophecy at all seem eager to hear more about the Bible.

 Of course, the idea that someone would use the Bible prophecies to try and conquer the world could seem quite eccentric but not so far from the reality.
 UN’s aims are similar to God’s kingdom promises: they affirm to be resolved, between now and 2030, to free the human race from the tyranny of poverty and to heal and secure our planet.
 They pretend to be determined to ensure that all human beings will enjoy prosperous and fulfilling lives.
 Even if these are really recommendable and noble goals are they realistic for a simple human organization?
 Here are some points within the United Nations Agenda by 2030.